FolkComputer/folk/README.md

 ### Every time

-Experimental: `Every time` works almost like `When`, but it's used to handle 'events' without causing a reaction cascade.
+Experimental: `Every time` works almost like `When`, but it's used to commit when an 'event' happens without causing a reaction cascade.

+**You can't make Claims or Wishes inside an `Every time` block.
+You can only Commit.**

 Example: